 - If you have agreed to receive post from us, we will use your postcode and address to send you relevant information.

-In order to ensure that the data we hold about you is accurate and up to date, we may occasionally use information sources that are in the public domain to verify your details, such as address and telephone number.
-Sometimes we may use third parties to supplement the information that we hold as we only want to send you information which we believe you will be interested in.
+In order to ensure that the data we hold about you is accurate and up to date, we may occasionally use information sources that are in the public domain to verify your details, such as your postal address.
+Where you have given permission we may use third parties to supplement the information that we hold to help us send you information which we believe you will be interested in.

 Thank you for supporting Oxfam.